History of the John E. Roberts Funeral Home

 The John E. Roberts Funeral Home was established in 1932 by Thomas Roberts and his son John E. Roberts, Sr. in the Old First Ward.
 Thomas owned a livery service that provided horse-drawn hearses to funeral directors.
 He was the first in Western New York to own and operate motorized hearses, an idea that was not immediately accepted.
 The business later moved to Elmwood Avenue, and in 1955, John Roberts formed a partnership with Raymond Potts at the 762 Elmwood Avenue and the 1357-1361 Hertel Avenue locations.
 The partnership lasted until Mr. Potts retired in 1964.
 John's wife Mary, was also active in the John E. Roberts business and in 1949 became one of the first women in the state to become a licensed funeral director.
 John and Mary Roberts were active in many religious and civic organizations and both served as President of the Erie Niagara Funeral Directors Association.
 They had 5 children, Margaretmary, John, Michael, James and Jacqueline.
 John died in 1980 and Mary died in 2008.
 Rest in Peace Dad and Mom, we love you.

-In 2008, James and Margaretmary acquired the Harry A. Wedekindt Funeral Home in Amherst, New York.
+In 2008, James and Margaretmary acquired a prominent funeral home in Amherst, New York.
 The John E. Roberts Funeral Home now operates from the Hertel Avenue location (Buffalo Chapel) and the 280 Grover Cleveland Highway (Amherst Chapel) locations.
 The Amherst location with 12,000 square feet was completely remodeled and tastefully decorated.
-The Harry A. Wedekindt Funeral Home operates from the Grover Cleveland location.
+The Roberts & Wedekindt Funeral Home operates from the Grover Cleveland location.

 John E. Roberts Funeral Home - 2017 Operation